 Display

-Because of its unique built and feature, the Deeper Sonar Pro looks nothing like the other fish finders under 200.
+The Deeper Sonar Pro looks nothing like the other finders here.

 As a matter of fact...

-It’s a small black ball that you cast into the water to read the information you will require.
-This makes it a brilliant device for ice fishing.
+It's a small black ball you cast out and reel in, which makes it great for ice fishing and bank fishing.

 Features

-The internal GPS creates bathymetric, bottom contour maps, while multiple modes adapt to your environmental conditions.
+The internal GPS builds bathymetric contour maps, and multiple modes adapt to your conditions.

 Is the Deeper Smart Sonar for You?